nginxinc/nginx-amplify-doc/amplify-guide.md

  * Checking NGINX performance for a particular application or microservice, e.g. based on the URI path
  * Displaying metrics per virtual server
- * Visualizing the performance of a group of NGINX servers — for example, front-end load balancers, or an NGINX edge caching layer
+ * Visualizing the performance of a group of NGINX servers—for example, front-end load balancers, or an NGINX edge caching layer
  * Analyzing a detailed breakdown of HTTP status codes per application

 When building a custom graph, metrics can be summed or averaged across several NGINX servers.
 It is also possible to create additional “metric dimensions”, for example, reporting the number of  POST requests for a specific URI.